redox-os/book/src/configuration-settings.md

 # "github.com/foo/bar" = "github.com/baz/bar"
 ```

 The `cookbook.toml` file mainly configures cookbook options `[cook]` and mirror `[mirror]`.
-Mirrors are used to replace code and binary sources used across cookbook, useful for quick way to change to alternative sources when original website who host the files went down or slow.
+Mirrors are used to replace code and binary sources used across Cookbook, useful for a quick way to change to alternative sources when the original website that hosts the files goes down or is slow.

 Cookbook options defaults to environment variables which are